Georgetown Hoyas men's basketball: 1984-85 Season

+Continued Success Under Coach Thompson

 Following the enormous heights of Ewing's four-year run, the program continued its success in the years that followed.
 Senior Reggie Williams led the Hoyas to both Big East regular season and tournament championships in the 1986–87 season.
 Freshman Alonzo Mourning and sophomore Dikembe Mutombo helped win both titles in the 1988–89 season.
 Mourning and Mutombo were both excellent shot blockers; Mourning led the nation in 1988–89, and fans created a "Rejection Row" section under the basket.
 They repeated both championships in the 1989–90 season and won the regular season title in the 1991-92 season.

 In the 1994–95 season, newcomer Allen Iverson won the Big East Rookie of the Year award.
 During his two years at Georgetown, Iverson scored a Georgetown-record 22.9 points per game.
 In 1995–96, he propelled the Hoyas to a major upset over the Connecticut Huskies during the season, but Georgetown later lost to the Huskies in the final seconds of that year's Big East tournament.
 In the NCAA tournament, the Hoyas came up one game short of the Final Four, losing to the University of Massachusetts, the top ranked team in the country.

 In the 1996–97 season, with an 11–7 conference record, the Hoyas won the regular season Big East 7 Division title for the second year in a row, but fell in the first round of the 1997 NCAA tournament.
-In December 1997, just after the beginning of the 1997-98 season, the team moved back into Washington, D.C. with the construction of a new arena, the Verizon Center (originally MCI Center), in Chinatown.
+In December 1997, just after the beginning of the 1997-98 season, the team moved back into Washington, D.C., with the construction of a new arena, the Verizon Center (originally MCI Center), in Chinatown.
 The 1997-98 campaign ended in an overtime loss to Georgia Tech in the NIT.